exercism/website-copy/analyzer-comments/python/two-fer/wrong_def_arg.md

-A value other than 'you' is used as a default argument.
+A value other than 'you' is being used as a default argument.